adtzlr/felupe/docs/examples/beam.rst

 .. image:: images/beam.png

 First, let's create a meshed cube out of hexahedron cells with ``n=(181, 9, 9)`` points per axis.
 A numeric region created on the mesh represents the cantilever beam.
-A vector-valued displacement field is initiated on the region.
+A three-dimensional vector-valued displacement field is initiated on the region.

 ..  code-block:: python